 Instead of getting a loan to cover payroll, you may be able to get a cash advance based on the volume of your credit card receipts.
 With this type of financing, called a merchant cash advance, the funding provider gets paid back by taking a portion of your future credit card sales each day.

-You can usually get approved quickly (often a day or two) with minimal paperwork.
-But you’ll likely pay for this convenience in higher interest rates.
+You can usually get approved fast (often within a day or two) with minimal paperwork.
+But you’ll likely pay for this convenience in the form of higher interest rates.

 4. Lines of Credit

-Another option to look at is a business line of credit.
-Rather than getting all your money at once, you can borrow against a line of credit whenever you need cash.
+Another option to consider is a business line of credit.
+Rather than getting all your money at once, you can borrow against the line of credit whenever you need cash.
 You can borrow a little, pay it back, and then borrow again.
-Terms will vary by lender, but Interest rates on lines of credit can be lower than credit cards.
+Terms will vary by lender, but interest on lines of credit can be lower than credit card rates.

 If you’re considering a small business payroll loan, weigh the pros and cons.